-All applications must:

 - a.
-Meet at least one of the development location criteria as established in the QAP; - b.
-Any Policy, Procedural, and administrative requirements of CHFA as outlined in the QAP; and - c.
-Satisfy all threshold criteria.

-An applicant may request capital funding or rental subsidy from DOH.
+All applications must: - i.
+Meet at least one of the development location criteria as established in the QAP; - ii.
+Adhere to any Policy, Procedural, and administrative requirements of CHFA as outlined in the QAP; and - iii.
+Satisfy all threshold criteria. - b.
+An applicant may request capital funding or rental subsidy from DOH, if available.
 In such instances, DOH will review the applicant's request after submission of the ConApp.
 During the application review period, if DOH determines that an applicant is to receive a DOH commitment letter, DOH will provide that letter to both the applicant and CHFA.